The Bankrate promise

-If you’re falling behind on your mortgage payments because of the pandemic or for other reasons, it’s important to seek help now.
+If you’re falling behind on your mortgage payments because of inflation blowing up your budget, or for other reasons, it’s important to seek help now.
 The first step is to contact your loan servicer to explain your situation.
 Many are reluctant to take this step because they are scared and intimidated–for good reason.

 Taking constructive action is important to avoid foreclosure.
 Here are six ways you can catch up when you’re behind on your mortgage.